LLM evaluation and guardrails

-I trained as a Chemical Engineer.
-Not because I wanted to work in oil — because I wanted to understand how things work.
-How inputs become outputs.
+I trained as a Chemical Engineer because I wanted to work in oil.
+I did, for some of the biggest companies in the industry.
+It wasn't for me.
+But what I took from it was how to think from first principles.
+How to create value from raw, messy inputs.
 How small variables change everything downstream.
 How the failure of one component quietly breaks the whole.

 That's still how I think.
 I came into product through the unglamorous side: requirements gathering, QA, enterprise transformation work where the client doesn't tell you the real problem until week three.
 I learned to wait for it.